 - High Court / Court of Appeal criminal work.
 In particular, judicial reviews and application to state the case from the lower Courts.
 Ian also often appears in High Court contempt cases.

-Alongside Ian’s criminal defence practice, Ian is one of No5’s busiest junior regulatory practitioners, his CV in that regard can be found here: [insert regulatory CV] link.
+Alongside Ian’s criminal defence practice, Ian is one of No5’s busiest junior regulatory practitioners.
 Although a busy favourite of private clients and insurer funded clients Ian still does accept some legally aided criminal defence work.

 Ian was nominated the Legal Aid Barrister of the year 2015 and is considered a ‘user friendly’ choice of Counsel by both professional and lay clients.